 Tier 3: The Frontier Specialist (The Giants)

-Only when the router detects high-level reasoning, complex multi-step planning, or creative synthesis does it escalate the request to the "Giants" (GPT-5, Claude 4, or Gemini 2 Ultra).
+Only when the router detects high-level reasoning, complex multi-step planning, or creative synthesis does it escalate to the frontier tier — models like Claude Opus 4.6, GPT-5.5, or Gemini 2 Ultra.
+The hardest 5–15% of production traffic typically falls here.

 The Safety Catch: Before escalating, the router automatically passes the data through a redaction engine to ensure the "Giant" never sees raw sensitive data.